 Due to the relatively small numbers involved and the impact of year-to-year fluctuations this target is measured using a three-year average.
-An average of 4 children a year were killed in the 2019-2021 period, a 23% reduction from the 2014-2018 baseline.
-Figure 8(C) shows that the reduction is currently on track to meet the framework target for 2030.
+An average of 5 children a year were killed in the 2020-2022 period, a 17% reduction from the 2014-2018 baseline.
+Figure 8(C) shows that the reduction was above the indicative line required to achieve the target.